mongodb/docs/source/includes/fact-let-variable-access-note.rst

      defined by a :pipeline:`$lookup` :ref:`let <lookup-join-let>`
      clause.

+     The :query:`$expr` operator only uses indexes on the ``from`` collection for equality matches.
+Non-equality match queries, such as range queries, cannot use indexes on the ``from`` collection.

    - Other (non-:pipeline:`$match`) stages in the :ref:`pipeline
      <lookup-join-pipeline>` do not
      require an :query:`$expr` operator to access the variables.